Subliminal Probing for Private Information via EEG-Based BCI Devices: Discussion

-{\bf Dry EEG.} Our current experiment uses research-grade EEG recording equipment, which is relatively expensive and has a long setup process involving the injection of gel into the EEG cap.
-While more testing needs to be done on whether similar effects can be captured with current consumer-grade EEG devices, in the case that only such research-grade equipment works, users would still be protected from such attacks in the present, as it would be implausible to use such devices for daily use in conjunction with application software.
-However, companies are looking to create EEG devices with dry electrodes that have the same resolution as ones that require gel~\cite{mynd}.
-Setup time reduces dramatically, with much more capabilities attractive to app developers using this technology.
-When such devices are made affordable to the public, it becomes more likely that someone deploys subliminal attacks.
+However, other EEG security work on using EEG as a form of authentication shows that EEG over multiple sessions may decrease in accuracy, as electrode placement and small aspects of the device setup can change from session to session~\cite{authentication}.
+To address this problem, our method of subliminal validation with stimuli that the user certainly knows can be used to estimate the degradation of the classifier performance and trigger its re-training if needed. \myparagraph{Dry EEG} Our current experiment uses research-grade EEG recording equipment, which is relatively expensive and has a long setup process involving the injection of gel into the EEG cap.
+Additional experiments need to be done in order to conclude that similar effects can be captured with current consumer-grade EEG devices, but given the fact that we use only a small subset of channels that are found on consumer-grade devices as well, it is reasonable to assume that such attacks could be replicated.
+Companies are looking to create EEG devices with dry electrodes that have the same resolution as ones that require gel~\cite{mynd}, since this reduces the setup time and allows performing more extensive experiments.
+As such devices are made affordable to the public, it becomes more likely that subliminal attacks similar to ones presented in this paper are deployed.

-{\bf Complexity limitations of inferred content.} Current methods of attacks through EEG devices are limited to presenting all of the possible values of the variable piece of information we wish to gain from the victim.
-For instance, while it is feasible to probe for a person being familiar to the user, it is unlikely that our attack can reveal the content of the last conversation of the user and this person.
-This is due to an explosion of complexity, as the victim must be exposed to all possible hypotheses (i.e. all conversations).
-Not only does this require more time to carry out the attack; it also requires more work on the part of the attacker to create stimuli for all such possibilities.

-{\bf Improved strategies to hide stimuli.} One direction in which our proof-of-concept could be improved is to better hide the stimuli in the video that is being shown.
-With respect to presenting the shortest stimulus time possible, we are constrained by the limits of the hardware, with a minimum stimulus time at 13.3ms dictated by the 75Hz screen refresh rate in our experiment.
+\myparagraph{Improved strategies to hide stimuli} One direction in which our proof-of-concept could be improved is to better hide the stimuli in the video that is being shown.
+With respect to subliminal stimulation, we are constrained by the need to choose the same duration for each individual, as well as the limits of the hardware used by the victim.
+As already discussed, the attacker could adapt the stimuli duration for each specific user and thus ensure that it remains subliminal.